 Later, the patches lose their color or turn gray-blue.
 Without treatment, these patches usually do not go away.

 Doctors make the diagnosis of bejel, yaws, or pinta when typical symptoms appear in people who live in or have visited an area where such infections are common.
 Sometimes doctors examine a sample from the skin sores under a microscope.

 Because the bacteria that cause these infections and the bacteria that cause syphilis are so similar, doctors sometimes do blood tests for syphilis Diagnosis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more .
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more .
 People who have one of these infections test positive for syphilis.